 To be pro-active in supporting breed-specific legislation; to ask the media in the United States and Canada for increased coverage of issues related to pit bull attacks and breed-specific legislation (BSL); to ask public and government figures to take action to support our goals.

 We value the voices and the memories of victims as we work towards resolution of issues that created the circumstances that allowed them to be injured or killed.

 We actively and mindfully advocate for victims and their families and support them through a network that hears their concerns.
-We do not tolerate misleading, negative or abusive comments on our website, Twitter or Facebook pages about victims, our organization or our partners.
+We do not tolerate misleading, negative, or abusive comments on our website, Twitter or Facebook pages about victims, our organization or our partners.
 We strive to remove all such material as we become aware of it.

-We recognize pit bulls are victims as well.
 We stand with PETA in advocating for mandatory spay-neutering of all pit bulls in the United States and Canada.